He Makana: The Gertrude Mary Joan Damon Haig Collection of Hawaiian Art

 This exhibition was gifted to the state of Hawai’i, and is traveling to the Schaefer International Gallery from the Art in Public Places Collection, courtesy of Hawai‘i State Foundation on Culture and the Arts.

-Panorama of Waimea Canyon by David Howard Hitchcock (1907), oil on canvas,
+Top: Native Boy in Canoe by David Howard Hitchcock (1896), oil on canvas,